 Modules are the individual units of study.
 With other modules, they make up a programme.
 Successful completion of specified modules leads to the award defined for the programme.

 Each module will have its own learning outcomes, syllabus and assessment schedule.
 The Programme Approval Group (PAG) approves new modules on the recommendation of the School Taught Student Education Committee (STSEC).
-Following PAG approval of a new module the STSEC has authority to approve amendments to the module and report these to the Faculty Taught Student Education Committee (FTSEC).
+Following PAG approval of a new module, the STSEC has authority to approve minor amendments to the module and report these to the Faculty Taught Student Education Committee (FTSEC).

 Types of module

 The different types of module in the University are:

 These are modules which must be taken to be able to progress with a programme or to be eligible for award.
 They contain the essential parts of the programme and so are compulsory to enable the learning outcomes for the programme to be met.

 Optional modules support achievement of the programme learning outcomes and form part of the approved programme specification.
 A list of possible optional modules will be stated for each programme of study and students on the programme can choose modules from this list.

 A discovery module is one which is not required for achievement of the programme learning outcomes and is not therefore specified as part of a programme of study.
 Discovery modules are designed to give a student the opportunity to broaden their studies if they wish.
 Some programmes do not allow students to take discovery modules because of professional requirements.
 Students in their final programme year will not normally be permitted to take year 1 modules unless they are skills discovery modules (see below).See also Discovery Themes and Discovery Modules as a feature of Broadening in the Leeds Curriculum.

 Criteria for the designation of a module as a Discovery Module

 To be designated as a Discovery Module, a module must: